 Don’t: Attack or attempt to debate any individual, official or previous speaker.
 Tewksbury has a proud tradition of being respectful at its town meetings, even on contentious articles.
 Keep arguments factual, stick to the allotted five minutes and pay attention to the moderator.

 While everyone has an opportunity to ask questions, residents are encouraged to familiarize themselves with the warrant in advance.
 There is usually plenty of information available about complicated or out-of-the ordinary articles, and the finance committee and other boards hold informational meetings in advance of TM where residents can ask questions and get information.

 Specifically, the Finance Committee holds a hearing on all the warrant articles prior to Town Meeting — and the date and time of that hearing is listed on the cover of each warrant.
 The Finance Committee has one major job: to advise town meeting.
 This hearing is the very best place to ask questions about articles, as it is less formal than town meeting and staff are on hand to give answers.

-For October STM, this meeting will be held on Wed., Sept.
-22 at 7:30 p.m. at Town Hall.
-Find the agenda here.
+For October STM, this meeting will be held on Monday, Sept.
+26 at 7:00 p.m. at Town Hall.